-Use the calculator below to input details about your income, expenses, outstanding debt and the interest rate of the mortgage you’re interested in, and you can calculate exactly how much you would be able to borrow and what your monthly or fortnightly repayments would be depending on the loan term you choose (usually 30 years) and although your exact loan repayment may differ depending on the lender you end up applying with, this is a great indication of how much you will need to budget for home loan repayments.
+Use the calculator below to input details about your income, expenses, outstanding debt and the interest rate of the mortgage you’re interested in, and you can calculate exactly how much you would be able to borrow and what your monthly or fortnightly repayments would be.
+The results will vary depending on the loan term you choose (usually 30 years) and although your exact loan repayment may differ depending on the lender you end up applying with, this is a great indication of how much you will need to budget for home loan repayments.